medwatt/gmid/README.md

 logarithmic.
 Also, what if we need to read the value for a length that is not defined in our lookup table?

-There are two ways to go about this:

-- Zoom in and click on the plot.
-This prints out the `x` and `y` coordinates.
-Note, in jupyter notebooks, you need to execute `%matplotlib widget` or `%matplotlib qt` to interact with the plot.

-- Use a lookup method to get a more precise value.

 ### Lookup Using Interpolation

 The snippet below shows how we can lookup the `gain` given the `length` and